August 24, 2021

 Finally in Step 4, information around goals and habits is used to adjust and iterate over time.
 By benchmarking back to pre-hybrid data, teams can monitor their progress and evaluate their growth over time.
 Importantly, they can also celebrate their wins - using these strengths to both motivate and reinforce continued team development.

-To provide structure to this iterative cycle, SHIFT’s Hybrid Align theme has highlighted four areas for teams to focus on as they move through this cycle.
+To provide structure to this iterative cycle, Valence’s Hybrid Align theme has highlighted four areas for teams to focus on as they move through this cycle.